eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 ---
-title: 'Inspecting Python Bytecode'
+title: 'Tracebacks in Python'
 date: '2021-10-11'
 tags: ['python']
-description: 'Inspecting Python bytecode'
+description: 'Tracebacks in Python'
 ---

 ## Python

-Python has grown on me!
-Its simplicity makes it feel closer to an extension of thought than any other language I’m familiar with.
-Guido van Rossum himself captures this sentiment perfectly:
+Python is closest to an extension of thought than any other language I've used, which makes development fast.
+Guido van Rossum expresses this sentiment best:

 > Syntactically, Python code looks like executable pseudocode

-High-level features like list comprehensions, slices, and negative indexes almost embed a minigame directly into the source files, the objective being to reduce line counts and constantly look for greater levels of elegance, without rendering your code unreadable.
+In adherence to [Parkinson's law](https://en.wikipedia.org/wiki/Parkinson%27s_law), time saved writing Python may be reinvested into making it look pretty.
+High-level features like list comprehensions and negative indexes almost embed a minigame into the source code, the objective being to reduce line counts and increase elegance without compromising on redability.

-Python lets you think creatively, as compared with a language like Go, where there’s often a single way to do something, like handling errors for example.
-I’ve noticed that whenever I write Go, I’ll be focused on whether what I’m doing is _correct_ and _performant_, whereas in Python I'm focused on being _succinct_ and _beautiful_.
-I think this makes programming in Python a little more artistic than other languages, which is very enjoyable.
+I think this makes Python more artistic than other languages, because readability is quite a subjective end.

-## Error
+## Dangerous Game

-If you ever find yourself being tempted (by a talking python) to pick fruits from the Tree of Brevity, then tread carefully; the road ahead is time-consuming and full of potholes!
-I fell into one recently by trying to squeeze multiple array lookups on the same line.
-If just one of those lookups is out of range, then you won’t know which array threw the exception.
+I got suckered recently whilst balancing that line between readable and pythonic, by trying to squeeze multiple array lookups on the same line.
+The problem is that if one of those lookups is out of range, then you won’t know which one threw the exception:

 ```py
 >>> foo = [9, 3, 7]